 Sync Intune Policies

 The device check-in process might not begin immediately.
-If you’re testing this policy on a test device, you can manually kickstart the Intune sync either from the device itself or remotely through the Intune admin center.
+If youโre testing this policy on a test device, you can manually kickstart the Intune sync from the device itself or remotely through the Intune admin center.

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
-Another way to trigger the Intune device check-in process is by restarting the device.
+Restarting the device is another way to trigger the Intune device check-in process.

 After the policy is deployed successfully, check the end user’s device.
 Confirm if a local user account has been created and added to the local administrator’s group.